Gated Normalization Removal and Scale Anchoring in Pre-Norm Transformers: Method

 \subsection{Fixed-target scale anchoring loss}

-In addition to the tapering mechanism, we use an auxiliary loss that anchors the scale of the pre-logit residual stream.
-When a final normalization is present, this stabilizes the residual-stream scale during tapering by reducing activation variance.
-When the final normalization is tapered away, it also provides an explicit alternative to the final norm's implicit scale anchoring.
+The fixed-target scale loss is separate from the tapering mechanism.
+It is used to anchor the scale of the pre-logit residual stream.
+In Internal-Taper, the final normalization remains the main output scale anchor.
+In All-Taper, where the final normalization is also removed, the fixed-target loss provides an explicit alternative anchor.
 Let token vectors before the final normalization, rows of $H^{(L,0)}$, be denoted using $h_{t}$.
 Define a per-token scale statistic

 The auxiliary loss penalizes deviations of token scales from a single scalar target

 where $(b,t)$ index batch elements and sequence positions, and the expectation is taken over non-padding tokens.
 While $g=1$ (gate warmup) we track an EMA of the batch mean $\hat s_k=\mathbb{E}_{b,t}[s(h_{b,t})]$, and at taper start we freeze $s_{\mathrm{tgt}}$ to the bias-corrected EMA value.
 After taper start, $s_{\mathrm{tgt}}$ remains constant for the remainder of training.
 We train with the combined objective $\mathcal{L}=\mathcal{L}_{\mathrm{CE}}+\mathcal{L}_{\mathrm{aux}}$, where $\mathcal{L}_{\mathrm{CE}}$ is token-level cross-entropy.